The Story of Dr. Wassell: Reception

 A contemporary review by Bosley Crowther in The New York Times described the film as "blood, sweat and tears built up to spectacle in the familiar De Mille "epic" style," and "a fiction which is as garish as the spires of Hollywood.
 [De Mille] has telescoped fact with wildest fancy in the most flamboyantly melodramatic way.
 And he has messed up a simple human story with the cheapest kind of comedy and romance," adding that De Mille "has worked in enough pyrotechnics to leave the audience suffering from shell shock."
+Film critic and author James Agee reviewed it in 1944: "I like Gary Cooper; but God himself, assisted by all nine Muses, could not have made an appropriate film of Dr. Wassell once that piece of casting was settled on."
 A review of the film in Variety reported that "The exploits of the by-now famed naval commander are brought to the screen on a lavish scale by Cecil B. DeMille, with an exceptionally fine cast and good comedy relief," further noting that the film features "one of Cooper’s best performances."
 Writing in AllMovie, critic Craig Butler notes in his review that although "Cecil B. DeMille and his writers have tricked out [the plot] with cliché after cliché, including an entirely extraneous volcano explosion," the film "ends up being a good enough movie, thanks to the underlying idea, DeMille's adept way of handling over-the-top action plots and Gary Cooper's contrasting customary underplaying."

+Box office

+The Story of Dr. Wassell earned over $4.2 million in domestic box office receipts, making it one of the highest-grossing films of 1944, but due to its high production cost, the film only earned a profit of $205,639.

 The film was the seventh most popular film of the year released in Australia in 1945, and the fifth most popular movie of 1946 in France with admissions of 5,866,693.